ztyyLV/web-twain-docs/indepth/faqs/develop/How-to-change-the-location-or-to-rename-the-Resources-folder-with-Dynamic-Web-TWAIN.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How to change the location or to rename the ‘Resources’ folder with Dynamic Web TWAIN
+title: How to change the location or to rename the ‘Resources’ folder with Dynamic Web TWAIN
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How to change the location or to rename the ‘Resources’ folder with Dynamic Web TWAIN
-description: Dynamic Web TWAIN SDK Documentation FAQs How to change the location or to rename the ‘Resources’ folder with Dynamic Web TWAIN
+description: How to change the location or to rename the ‘Resources’ folder with Dynamic Web TWAIN
 ---

-# Develop
+# Development

 ## How to change the location or to rename the ‘Resources’ folder with Dynamic Web TWAIN